lakshitadodeja/Machine_Learning_Team_7/index.md

 For the imbalanced data set, the recall and f1-scores improved with MTL compared to the STL as expected, but performed lower for precision.
 (Report summary is shown in table 2(a-d)).
 --->

-**Table 2(a-d): Summary of precision, recall and F1-scores for STL and MTL over balanced and imbalanced data sets.**

-**Note:**
-1. Precision: TP/(TP+FP) -  indicates  what fraction of predictions as a positive class were actually positive.
-2. Recall: TP/(TP+FN) - indicates the fraction of all positive samples were correctly predicted as positive by the classifier.
-3. f1_score: 2*(Precision.Recall)/(Precision + Recall) -is the harmonic mean of Precision and Recall.
-Research has shown that the F1 score is a better performance metrics than accuracy score for highly imbalanced datasets.

 **2. Unsupervised learning: Results and Discussion**